-Flood Zone Data CFRAM (Crossmolina FRS) & PFRA Historic Flooding Extensive flooding occurred in Crossmolina from the Deel river in October 1989 and resulted in roads and property flooding.
+Flood Zone Data CFRAM (Crossmolina FRS) & NIFM Historic Flooding Extensive flooding occurred in Crossmolina from the Deel river in October 1989 and resulted in roads and property flooding.
 Flooding also occurred in December 2006 after a period of heavy rainfall causing the River Deel to overflow its banks.
 Chapel Street, Church Street, Erris Street and parts of Main Street were flooded during this event.
 Significant flooding also occurred in November 2015, with the highest on record in December 2015.
 Comment The Deel River flows in a northerly direction through the centre of the Crossmolina settlement.
 In 2015 over 100 properties flooded and the town is yet to benefit from the construction and finalisation of the flood relief scheme.
 The flood mapping indicates significant existing property and also undeveloped land is at high risk of flooding, with an overflow route through Abbeytown/Riverwalk, there is also a PFRA watercourse to the north of the town that flows in an easterly direction and impacts undeveloped lands.
 Climate Change A review of CFRAM Flood Zone A and B outlines suggest a moderate increase in fluvial risk.
 Conclusion The pre-scheme Flood Zones and levels should be used to manage flood risk in Crossmolina as the construction works are yet to commence for the FRS.
-Post-scheme the CFRAM flood levels will offer a robust residual risk scenario against which to derive suitable floor levels (see Section 7 of this document for further guidance) and the FRS should not be used as a driver to develop previously greenfield lands adjacent to the channel, these should be safeguarded as a riparian zone and the Justification Test strictly applied to achieve this standard.
-Any new property adjacent to the Flood Zones, or redevelopment/extensions within the Flood Zones, should include a site specific FRA that draws on water level details from the prescheme CFRAM flood data.
+Post-scheme the CFRAM flood levels will offer a robust residual risk scenario against which to derive suitable floor levels (see Section 7 of this document for further guidance) and the FRS should not be used as a driver to develop previously greenfield lands adjacent to the channel, these should be safeguarded as a riparian zone.

+Any new property adjacent to the Flood Zones, or redevelopment/extensions within the Flood Zones, should include a site specific FRA that draws on water level details from the pre-scheme CFRAM flood data.
 The sequential approach should be applied, and Flood Zone A/B preferentially avoided for any highly or less vulnerable development.
+For the opportunity site in Flood Zone B, the site must be subject to a Stage 3 FRA that includes the impacts of climate change.

-It is noted that the Flood Zone mapping for the PFRA watercourse to the north of the settlement is indicative and further detailed modelling under a Stage 3 FRA would improve the quality and reliability of the assessment.
+It is noted that the Flood Zone mapping for the NIFM watercourse to the north of the settlement is indicative and further detailed modelling under a Stage 3 FRA would improve the quality and reliability of the assessment.

 Risk can be managed in line with approved MCDP Policy in Chapter 7 of the Written Statement and the guidance provided within Section 7 of this SFRA.